albertwidi/go-project-example/README.md

 - project.staging.config.toml
 - project.production.config.toml

-Or, imagine you have many different configuration(with various reason/decision) using this kind of directive:
+Or, imagine if you have many different configurations(with various reasons/decision) using this kind of directive:

 - project.dev.config1.toml
 - project.staging.config1.toml